Western Europe and Scandinavia

 It is quite interesting that three of Scandinavian countries, Denmark, Norway and Sweden, still are monarchies with a parliamentary system; two others, Finland and Iceland, are parliamentary republics like majority of the Western European countries.

-To read more, see some travel notes below or return to the contents menu of this this blog to navigate through the content related to the Western Europe region.
+To read more, see some travel notes below, return to the contents menu of this this blog to navigate through the content related to the Western Europe region.